jingyingx/jingyingx.github.io/README.md

 ## Presentations
 ### 2024
 - **Xu, Jingying**, & Cristina Schmitt.
 (2024).
 Children do not have different verb representations from adults: Non-culminating incremental theme predicates in Mandarin-speaking children.
-Poster presented at the 16th Generative Approaches to Language Acquisition (GALA16). the NOVA University of Lisbon, Lisbon.
+Poster presented at the 16th Generative Approaches to Language Acquisition (GALA16).
+The NOVA University of Lisbon, Lisbon.
 - **Xu, Jingying**, & Cristina Schmitt.
 (2024).
 Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults.
 Poster presented at the 34th Semantics and Linguistic Theory (SALT 34), University of Rochester, Rochester.
 - **Xu, Jingying**, & Cristina Schmitt.
 (2024).
 Non-culmination in telic incremental theme predicates: An experimental study of Mandarin children and adults.
 Poster presented at the 60th Annual Meeting of the Chicago Linguistic Society (CLS 60), University of Chicago, Chicago.
 - **Xu, Jingying**, & Cristina Schmitt.
 (2024).
 Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults.
 Poster presented at the 42nd West Coast Conference on Formal Linguistics (WCCFL 42), Berkeley.